AdobeDocs/journey-optimizer-learn.en/help/_includes/snippets.md

 >
 >This features is currently only available for a set of organizations (Limited Availability).
 To gain access, contact your Adobe representative.

+## Beta {#beta}

+>[!AVAILABILITY]
+>
+>This capability is currently in beta version and only available to beta customers.
+To join the beta program, contact Adobe Customer Care.